SerenityOS/serenity/Documentation/NotesOnWSL.md

 Now you can finally, **make run**.

-### Using native Qemu install with WSL:
+### Using native QEMU install with WSL:

-- Grab latest qemu from [here](https://www.qemu.org/download/#windows) and install for windows.
+- Grab latest QEMU from [here](https://www.qemu.org/download/#windows) and install for Windows.

 - Locate the executable `qemu-system-i386.exe` in WSL.
-In a 64-bit machine, it's located at `/mnt/c/Program Files/qemu/qemu-system-i386.exe`.
+By default this will be located at `/mnt/c/Program Files/qemu/qemu-system-i386.exe`.

-- Edit `serenity/Meta/CLion/run.sh`.
-Set **SERENITY_QEMU_BIN**  to point to the windows installation of `qemu-system-i386.exe`.
+- Set the `SERENITY_QEMU_BIN` environment variable to the location above.
+For example: \
-Also verify that the value of **SERENITY_BUILD** is valid.
-In a 64-bit machine, if qemu was installed in the default location you shouldn't need to alter anything.

-- Execute `serenity/Meta/CLion/run.sh`.
+`export SERENITY_QEMU_BIN='/mnt/c/Program Files/qemu/qemu-system-i386.exe'`

+- Locate the _Windows_ path to the SerenityOS disk image, as native QEMU will be accessing it via the Windows filesystem.
+If your build tree is located in the WSL2 partition, this will be accessible under the `\\wsl$` network file share (see [notes below](#note-on-filesystems)).

+- Set the `SERENITY_DISK_IMAGE` environment variable to the full path of the SerenityOS disk image file from above.
+For example: \
+`export SERENITY_DISK_IMAGE='\\wsl$\Ubuntu-20.04\home\username\serenity\Build\_disk_image'`

+- `make run` as usual.

 ### Note on filesystems

 WSL2 filesystem performance for IO heavy tasks (such as compiling a large C++ project) on the host Windows filesystem is terrible.
-This is because WSL2 runs as a Hyper-V virtual machine and uses the 9p file system protocol to access host windows files, over Hyper-V sockets.
+This is because WSL2 runs as a Hyper-V virtual machine and uses the 9P file system protocol to access host windows files, over Hyper-V sockets.

 For a more in depth explaination of the technical limitations of their approach, see [this issue on the WSL github](https://github.com/microsoft/WSL/issues/4197#issuecomment-604592340)